pdbartsch/assign_draw_num/notes.md

 * subheadings and page titles should be visually consistent across pages
 * delete location button is not functional (see editloc page)
 * redirect back to projects page after deleting a project
+* paramaeterize the drawings page for sharing - functional for drawings but not yet for search_drawings

 ## Scratch  Notes: